eHawk-Inc/aws-mobile-appsync-sdk-ios/README.md

+> This is a forked repository owned by eHawk.
+We needed to fork this repository in order to create a new release based off the latest changes pushed to `main` (Fixing Xcode 16 issues)
 # ⚠️ AWS AppSync SDK for iOS is in Maintenance Mode

 For more information, including how to upgrade to using AWS Amplify API Category, see [AWS Amplify > API (GraphQL) > Upgrade guide from AppSync SDK](https://docs.amplify.aws/lib/graphqlapi/upgrade-guide/q/platform/ios/)